Tennis Clubs in San Antonio, TX

 High School Tennis Programs in San Antonio

 • St. Mary's University Rattlers – NCAA Division II, Lone Star Conference.
-Offers competitive collegiate tennis for student-athletes in San Antonio.
+St. Mary's provides a strong Division II collegiate tennis environment for student-athletes competing in one of the most competitive conferences in the region.

 San Antonio tennis players looking for organized competitive play can find tournaments, doubles leagues, match play, and junior team tennis at tenniscircuits.com — the USTA Connect Partner platform serving tennis clubs and players across Texas.